- Designated parking areas (lots and meters) are enforced 7 a.m. - 4 p.m. (except Saturdays,

 The speed limit is 25 miles per hour on campus roads, unless otherwise posted.

-- It is the responsibility of the owner to ensure that the permit is legible at all times.
+- It is the responsibility of the owner to ensure that the permit is visible at all times.
 On motorcycles/snowmobiles/trailers, the decal must be displayed in plain view in the location stated when the permit was purchased.
-Otherwise, the vehicle will be considered not registered.

 - Permits are to be hung from the rear-view mirror with color and permit number facing outward.
 If a hangtag can not be hung from a rear-view mirror, accommodations can be made with the Transportation Services office for an alternate approved location.